Reward Behavior You Want Repeated

 Remember, you are not just providing a living for your employees.
 For many of them you are their family, treat them that way!

 Question.
-You are busy?
+Are you busy?
 Of course you are, but that is not the real question.
 The real question is whether the company is making a profit.
 There are lots of reasons companies are not profitable, but the root problem generally centers around improper labor pricing.
 There are ten (10) simple worksheets laid out in Tom Grandy’s new book entitled Profitable Labor Pricing for Trades Contractors.
 Filling out those worksheets will clearly show the reader if they are properly priced or not.
 The book also covers the three stages of going out of business and how cash flow can easily cause a company to fail.
 The book is this month’s featured product.
 Order a copy today for only $19.95 which also includes shipping.